 - Longest walks to the theme parks

 Universal’s Value category are equitable to Disney’s All-Star Resorts: high value, low frill hotels.
-Standard rooms start under $100 per night with a five-night stay.
+Standard rooms start under $100 per night with a four-night stay.
 Like Prime Value these hotels are operated by Loews.

 There is one Value hotel complex:

 - No Express Pass

 - Minimal frills or extras – bare-bones rooms

 - No walking or boat access to the parks, just buses

 Do you have questions about which Universal hotel to stay at?
 Leave your questions and comments below!

 First published October 24, 2020.
 Revised May 25, 2021.